uio-bmi/immuneML/docs/source/installation/install_for_development.rst

   pip install -r requirements.txt

+See also these FAQs:

-See also this FAQ: :ref:`When installing all requirements from requirements.txt, there is afterward an error with yaml package (No module named yaml)?`.
+- :ref:`When installing all requirements from requirements.txt, there is afterward an error with yaml package (No module named yaml)?`

+- :ref:`As a Windows user, I get an error when installing PyTorch (could not find a version that satisfies the requirement torch==1.5.1)`

 If you want to install optional requirements (to use R for plotting, DeepRC or TCRdist), install the corresponding requirements files (some or all of them):